ThomasMullaney/README-Generator/generatedREADME.md

 * [Questions](#questions)

-## Description:Code using node that has user answer prompts to dynamically create a outline of their projects README.md
+## Description:project to quickly create more informative READMEs
-## License:a drivers license
+## License:Apache
-## Installation: none
+## Installation: npm install inquirer, fs, and util
-## Usage:To save time creating READMEs while also making them more detailed and informative
+## Usage:to make better READMEs with less time and effort
-## Contributing:me, Tom.
+## Contributing:me, Tom
-## Testing:Open the index.js file in the intergated terminal and type node idex. from their the prompts will be displayed one after another.
-Respond to the prompts to detail your README.md
+## Testing:open the index.js in the intergrated terminal and answer the prompts
+## github.com/undefined
+## Email: tloring.mullaney@gmail.com